HaroldMitts/wininstall/README.md

 notepad c:\Mount\PE2\Windows\System32\startnet.cmd
 ````

-Add a Call to the wininstall.cmd script.
-We will save winistall.cmd to the 2nd partition or a network path and is discussed later in this guide.
+Add a Call to the wininstall.cmd script - We will save winistall.cmd to the 2nd partition or a network path as discussed later in this guide.

 ````
 winpeinit